-Classes and Class Descriptions
+2023 Classes and Class Descriptions

-Long Distance (12 Hour & 100 Mile) Events
+Long Distance (9+ Hour & 75+ Mile) Events

-Solo Male one male rider
+Solo Male: One male rider

-Solo Female one female rider
+Solo Female: One female rider

-Solo Singlespeed one male or female rider
+Solo Fatbike, (3.8″ or larger): One male or female rider

 Medium Distance (6 Hour & 50 Mile) Events

-Solo Male one male rider
+Solo Male: One male rider

-Solo Female one female rider
+Solo Female: One female rider

 Short Distance (3 Hour & 25 Mile) Events

-Solo Male one male rider
+Solo Male: One male rider

-Solo Female one female rider
+Solo Female: One female rider

 Permits & Trail Passes

-State Parks
+County Parks

-County Parks For the Stump Farm 12, riders will be required to purchase a $3 daily or a seasonal Brown Country Parks trail pass whenever they are riding the course or trails.
-There is no parking sticker required and no over night camping.
+For The Wild Ride Buzzard Buster, riders will be required to purchase a $5 daily or a seasonal Clark County Parks trail pass whenever they are riding the course or trails.
+There is no parking sticker required but on-site camping is available for a small fee with self-registration.

 For the Thunderdown in the Underdown, riders will be required to purchase a $5 daily or a seasonal Lincoln County Parks trail pass whenever they are riding the course or trails.
 There is no parking sticker required but on-site camping is available for $10/night/camping unit.

 For the RASTA Rock’n Root, riders will be required to purchase a $5 daily or a seasonal Oneida County Parks trail pass whenever they are riding the course or trails.
-There is no parking sticker required but on-site camping is available for $10/night/camping unit.

-Pre-race Meeting
+Pre-Race Meeting

 Starting Procedures